Reviews You Can Rely On

 Comfort

 You would be hard-pressed to call the Ambush 2 uncomfortable with a straight face, but the fit is one area where we were left wanting a little bit in comparison with the other flagship helmets we tested.
 Our hope when donning a new helmet is to have an immediate sense of security and confidence.
 We were able to get there eventually by using the highly adjustable harness system and adjustable strap splitters, but even after fiddling, we didn't feel completely at home.
-In the stock setting, the rear of the harness sits fairly high on the back of the head giving a disconcerting feeling of instability.
+In the stock setting, the rear of the harness sits fairly high on the back of the head, giving a disconcerting feeling of instability.
 We ended up maxing out the Occipital Base Adjustment to lower the harness as much as possible before feeling a bit more secure.
 Otherwise, the harness system works great.
-The control dial is embedded in the EPS foam and it provides plenty of fit adjustment and fine-tuning while pulling tension evenly around your head.
-Adjusting the splitters to keep the straps clear of your ears isn't the easiest thing in the world, but once you have it set up for your head shape you shouldn't have to deal with it again.
+The control dial is embedded in the protective foam layer, and it provides plenty of fit adjustment and fine-tuning while pulling tension evenly around your head.
+Adjusting the splitters to keep the straps clear of your ears isn't the easiest thing in the world, but once you have it set up for your head shape, you shouldn't have to deal with it again.

 Fit and comfort were the only real areas where we found ourselves slightly wistful for the original Ambush as testers.
-When testing the original version we immediately found the sense of comfort and confidence that we hope for.
+When testing the original version, we immediately found the sense of comfort and confidence that we hope for.

 specialized ambush 2 - the harness adjustment dial is embedded in the eps shell, meaning...